 429 F. Supp.
-2d at 152 (citing McCarthy, 503 U.S. at 144 and Avocados Plus, 370 F.3d at 1247-48
+2d at 152 (citing McCarthy, 503 U.S. at 144 and Avocados Plus, 370 F.3d at 1247-48 repairing to court.
+The Plaintiff has not complied.

 (D.C.
 Cir.
 2004) ("If [a] statute does mandate exhaustion, a court cannot excuse it.")).
-Congress very specifically imposed a requirement that TBOR plaintiffs first exhaust administrative remedies before repairing to court.
-The Plaintiffs have not complied.
+Congress very specifically imposed a requirement that TBOR plaintiffs first exhaust administrative remedies before

-Plaintiffs' further arguments that the regulation is an unreasonable interpretation of the statute, was promulgated in excess of the agency's authority, and frustrates Congress' intent fare no better.
-Pls.'
-Opp. at 12-16.
-Regulations issued by an agency interpreting and applying a statute are entitled to deference as long as the regulations implement the statute in some reasonable manner.
+Additionally, the Court recognizes that regulations issued by an agency interpreting and applying a statute are entitled to deference as long as the regulations implement the statute in some reasonable manner.
 Chevron, U.S.A., Inc. v.
 Natural Resources Def.
 Council, Inc., 476 U.S. 837, 843-45 (1984).
 Congress explicitly directed the Secretary of the Treasury to issue "all needful rules and regulations" for the enforcement of the Code.
 26 U.S.C. § 7805(a).
 When the statutory text does not directly and conclusively address the precise question covered by regulations, an agency's construction of its governing statute through its regulations should be sustained as long as it "is a reasonable policy choice for the agency to make."
 Chevron, 467 U.S. at 845.
-Undoubtedly, application of this standard here supports the IRS regulations.
+Undoubtedly, application of this standard here supports the IRS regulations.5

-Plaintiffs have failed to exhaust their administrative remedies.
+The Plaintiff has failed to exhaust his administrative remedies.
 Therefore, the Court will dismiss the damages claim for failure to state a claim upon which relief can be granted, pursuant to Rule 12(b)(6).